sisoje/testable-view-swiftui/README.md

 ### App hosting

 The key for view testing is to host the View in some App.

-Its very simple:
+Shockingly, we do use Observable class because we need to share state between the main-target and the test-target:
 ```
 struct TestApp: App {
-    @State private var hosting = ViewinspectorHosting.shared // for shared state we do use @Observable class
+    @State private var hosting = ViewinspectorHosting.shared
     var body: some Scene {
         WindowGroup {
             AnyView(hosting.view)